carbon-language/carbon-lang/explorer/README.md

-By default, `explorer` prints the state of the program and each step that is performed during execution for the file containing the main function when tracing is enabled, tracing for different phases and file contexts can be selected using filtering that is explained below.
+By default, `explorer` prints the state of the program and each step that is performed during execution for the file containing the main function when tracing is enabled.
+Tracing for different phases and file contexts can be selected using filtering that is explained below.

 Printing directly to the standard output using the `--trace_file` option is